The Sandman: The Doll's House: Plot

 As part of a manhood ritual, an old man in the desert tells a younger man an ancient story, detailing the tragic love between Dream and Queen Nada.
 Fearing the consequences of loving an immortal, Nada spurns Dream.
 In anger, Dream sends Nada to Hell, where she remains to the present day.

 Meanwhile, Dream's androgynous sibling Desire calls upon their twin, Despair, to inform her there is a new dream vortex.
-The two of them allude to a scheme against Dream.
+The two of them allude to a new scheme against Dream, since their plan with Nada failed.

 Dream reviews a census of his realm, and discovers four of his creations are missing.
 On Earth, Rose Walker and her mother Miranda meet Unity Kinkaid, a victim of the sleeping sickness that occurred while Dream was imprisoned.
-While Miranda stays in England with Unity, Rose goes in search of her younger brother, Jed.
-As she tries to track his whereabouts, Rose takes residence in a boarding house full of peculiar characters, including Chantal and Zelda, who always wear bridal garb and own a collection of stuffed spiders; Ken and Barbie, an extremely yuppie-ish couple; the eccentric Gilbert, a self-described "amateur knight errant"; and the landlord Hal, who performs at nightclubs in drag.
+Unity was raped as she slept, and Miranda is her long-lost daughter.
+While Miranda stays in England to reconnect with Unity, Rose goes in search of her missing younger brother, Jed.
+As she tries to track his whereabouts, Rose takes up residence in a boarding house full of peculiar characters, including Chantal and Zelda, who always wear bridal garb and own a collection of stuffed spiders; Ken and Barbie, an extremely yuppie-ish couple; the eccentric Gilbert, a self-described "amateur knight errant"; and the landlord Hal, who performs at nightclubs in drag.
 At night, Rose dreams of her brother, whose new caretakers keep him locked in their basement while they enjoy the monetary benefits they receive for caring for him.
 Meanwhile, Brute and Glob, two creatures created by Dream, have taken residence in Jed's mind.
 Jed is freed when Dream collects Brute and Glob, but is himself captured by the Corinthian, an escaped nightmare.
 Dream speaks with Hob Gadling, whom Dream granted immortality in 1389.
 The two share a drink in the same tavern every hundred years.